type of companies in India

 Producer Companies

-According to Section 378A of the Companies Act, 2013, “Producer company” are categories of companies in India, which means a body corporate having objects or activities specified in section 378B of the Companies Act, 2013 and registered as Producer company under the Companies Act, 2013 or under the Companies Act, 1956.
+According to Section 378A of the Companies Act, 2013, “Producer Company” are categories of companies in India, which means a body corporate having objects or activities specified in section 378B of the Companies Act, 2013 and registered as Producer Company under the Companies Act, 2013 or under the Companies Act, 1956.

 The Companies Amendment Act, 2020 has introduced a separate Chapter (Section 378A to 378ZU) relating to Producer Companies under the Companies Act, 2013 [Amendment effective from 11th February 2021]